 - RSPP operating between two endpoint UEs shall operate over PC5-S between these endpoints i.e.:

-- between a Target UE and a Location Server UE;
+- between a Target UE and a SL Positioning Server UE;

-- between a Target UE or a Location Server UE and a Reference UE.
+- between a Target UE or a SL Positioning Server UE and a Reference UE.

 Editor's note: PC5-U could be considered instead of PC5-S.